-When your AI has the complete picture — CRM, calls, email, calendar, Slack — these are the kinds of outcomes teams are getting.
+When your AI has the complete picture — CRM, calls, email, calendar, Slack, process, team structure, territories, and operating rules — these are the kinds of outcomes teams are getting.

-You spend an hour pulling from 4 different places to prep for your CEO one-on-one.
-Half the time, you skip the deep pull.
+You spend an hour pulling from dashboards, CRM, calls, email, and Slack before a forecast review or CEO one-on-one.
+Half the time, the deep pull gets skipped.

 Your rep walks into a call with whatever they remember plus a glance at the CRM record.